-✩ THE WEATHER: My most favourite things about Christmas must be the weather.
+My most favourite things about Christmas must be the weather.
 The real Christmas weather.
-I know I should be saying something like spending the time with my family & blah blah, but the thing is that my family is a few thousand miles away and I won't be spending my Christmas with them, so yarrrr, maybe next year.
-If I'm rich enough to afford the flight ticket, pahaha *sad laugh*.
+I know I should be saying something like spending the time with my family and all that, but the thing is that my family is a few thousand miles away and I won't be spending my Christmas with them, so yarrrr, maybe next year.
+If I'm rich enough to afford the flight ticket, pahaha.
 I took these pictures when I was back in Czech Republic, last year and the year before, when the weather was so beautiful!
 And by beautiful I mean some -20°C. I really wish for proper white Christmas this year, but considering the chances of snow in the UK are laughable to say the least, I'm not very optimistic.
-There's this nifty snow chance calculator online, where you can type in your location & it tells you whether you are likely to have snow on Christmas Day...
-Walsall, you absolute fail!
-25%?
-That's not even a maybe.
-Urgh.
-Try your luck here if you dare!

-With my slight obsession with DIY at the moment, I've come across so many pretty things I could make (most of them including jar DIY's, obviously)!
-Just to get you a bit excited - I'm gonna try & make my own snowglobes, muhaha.
-That shall be fun!
+With my slight obsession with DIY at the moment, I've come across so many pretty things I could make!
+Just to get you a bit excited - I'm gonna try & make my own snowglobes.
+That should be fun!
 Apart from that, I've always wanted to try to make my own straw Christmas tree decorations, but guess this will have to wait because you first have to get the right straw, then dry it, et cetera, et cetera.
 I got a whole lot of straw decorations from my parents for this Christmas, so I shall be using those - aren't they super sweet?!
 I also got a brand new nativity music box, which I'm gonna show you in a home decor post over the next few days (oh so exciting!).
 The nativity below is the one we have back home at my parents' - it's made out of paper but we've had it forever, I actually think it's some 20 or so years old!

 What are you looking forward to this Christmas?